MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/second-quantization.md

     var fermionTerm0 = new FermionTerm(new[] { 1, 0 }.ToLadderSequence());
     var fermionTerm1 = new FermionTerm(new[] { 0, 1 }.ToLadderSequence());

-    // These fermion terms are not equal.
+    // These fermion terms aren't equal.
 The following Boolean is `false`. var sequenceEqual = fermionTerm0 == fermionTerm1;

     // However, these terms are equal under Hermitian symmetry.